 CAT6 cabling provides many advantages and benefits over CAT5E cabling infrastructure.
 When CAT6 was first introduced it was approximately 50% more expensive than CAT5E, which made it cost prohibitive for many installations.
 However, CAT6 costs have reduced substantially over a number of years to the point where costs are almost on par.
 CAT6 provides greater bandwidth over CAT5E and allows for higher data transfer rates.
 Therefore, CAT6 has now become the minimum standard for new cabling installations.
 As well as being able to easily support 1 Gbps network speeds, CAT6 can also support higher data rates of 10Gbps.
 However, 10Gbps is only supported over shorter distances of 37-55 metres.

 One of the perceived disadvantages of CAT6A is the actual size and weight of the cable.
 CAT6A was 50% larger when it originally appeared in 2008.
-Since then, cable sizes have been reduced and slimmed down by 10%The additional weight increase also reduces the amount of cable that can fit into a cable tray and where you can place them.
+Since then, cable sizes have been reduced and slimmed down by 10%.
+The additional weight increase also reduces the amount of cable that can fit into a cable tray and where you can place them.
 This results in a larger cable tray and conduits and smaller bundle size.
-The increased room is also required for the cable bend radius in the cable tray, patch panel and behind a wall outlet.
+The increased room is also required for the cable bend radius in the cable tray, patch panel and behind wall outlets.

 Termination methods and times had also been seen to be a negative for CAT6A installation, however, new modular jacks and outlets which can be terminated in around 2-3 minutes have reduced installation time and cost.